 Much more common than body lice are bed bugs and fleas.
 Bed bugs, like lice, are growing increasingly resistant to pesticides and are increasing in number.
 If you have a rash on your body, you may be dealing with bed bugs rather than body lice.

-Other Signs and Symptoms of Body Lice
+Symptoms of Body Lice

 The main symptom of body lice is a constant, intense itching everywhere on your body.
 It’s like having hundreds of mosquito bites all over.

 Just like head lice, each time body lice feed on your blood, a small amount of their saliva goes into your skin.
-Your body’s allergic reaction to that lice saliva causes the fierce itching.
+Your body’s allergic reaction to that lice saliva causes fierce itching.